Big Brother (Australian TV series) season 10: Ratings

 Ratings are rounded to the nearest ten thousand.
 Figures in bold include consolidated viewing figures.

-Special Shows
+Special episodes

+A number of special episodes aired during the original run of the season.
+These included:

 Live Special

 On Day 2, Sonia Kruger hosted a special live show that saw the second part of the season's twist revealed as Drew and Jade entered the Safe House pretending to be a married couple.
 They were tasked with trying to fool the others with this prospect for the whole of the first week.
 If they were successful, they would earn immunity from the first weekly eviction; if they were found out, they would both automatically face eviction.

 The Latecomers

 On Day 8, Sonia Kruger hosted a special live show that saw new housemates Rohan and Katie & Lucy enter the house and Drew and Jade's failure of their secret task revealed to the housemates.

 The Male Intruders

-On Day 58, Sonia Kruger hosted a special live show that saw two intruders enter the house, Nathan and Justynn.
+On Day 58, Sonia Kruger hosted a special live show that saw two intruders enter the house, Nathan and Justynn..